bdavis222/dot-scanner/README.md

 This opens a new window that allows the user to edit the default filepath or edit/reset the entire configuration file directly.

 #### Use previous analysis
-This opens a new window that allows the user to browse for a previous analysis file to use to repeat analysis.
+This opens a new window that allows the user to browse for a previous .txt analysis file to use to repeat the analysis.
+Information on which settings are reused during re-analysis is included in the header of each analysis file.

 Clicking **Next**, or pressing the **return** key on the keyboard, will save the user’s selections and open the Threshold Adjustment Window.